 7. Dancing Sanma Palace (踊る!さんま御殿) — 1997

-Sanma Akashiya, one of Japanese television’s “Big Three” hosts, invites guests weekly, usually comedians or TV stars, to Dancing Sanma Palace’s show.
+Sanma Akashiya, one of Japanese television’s “Big Three” hosts, invites guests to Dancing Sanma Palace’s show weekly, usually comedians or TV stars.

-They all discuss their experiences on various subjects, such as marriage, economy, language, everyday problems, etc. They also explore the reasoning and legacy behind the Japanese society on the show.
+They all discuss their experiences on various subjects, such as marriage, the economy, language, everyday problems, etc. In the show, they also explore the reasoning and legacy behind Japanese society.

 Even if the subjects seem heavy, the discussions are light-hearted, making the show delightful.

-As a result, you’ll not only learn a lot of Japanese, but you’ll also get a deep dive into Japanese practices and culture!
+As a result, you’ll not only learn a lot of Japanese, but you’ll also get a thorough analysis of Japanese practices and culture!

-This is a perfect Japanese TV series if you wish to become an ESL teacher in Japan, as it shows the society and how things work.
+If you wish to become an ESL teacher in Japan, this is a perfect Japanese TV series, as it shows society and how things work.

 There’s a lot of conversation about food, as you’d expect in this Midnight Diner Japanese TV series.
 The language is ideal for picking up new words and phrases.